Warda-Syeda/matlabMRICourse/part_three_visualising_mri_data.md

 ## Montage
 A montage is created by putting together image slices into a single image.

-MATLAB function 'montage' accepts an MxNx1xK image dataset and displays multiple image frams as a montage.
+MATLAB function 'montage' accepts an MxNx1xK image dataset and displays multiple image frams as a montage. 'reshape()' is used to resize MRI image dataset for creating montage.

 {% codesnippet "./Snippets/S13.m" %}{% endcodesnippet %}